tjhillard/steller-css/README.md

 # Steller CSS
-Steller is a functional (aka "atomic" or "utility-first") CSS framework for serving as the foundation of your application's design system.
-It includes several built-in smart defaults for building responsive, accesible, and usable user interfaces.
+Steller is a functional (aka "atomic" or "utility-first") CSS framework that serves as the foundation of your application's design system.
+It includes built-in smart defaults for building responsive, accesible, and elegant user interfaces.
 Unlike other CSS frameworks, Steller has no opinion on the actual end appearance of your application, it is simply a bridge for your design system and your application's styling.

 ## Features
 * Simple, centralized configuration ⚙️